 Phishing emails continue to trick people into giving away personal information which can be used by fraudsters to inflict harm and financial losses on their victims.
-Emails can be extremely convincing, made to look like they come from anyone, and with just enough bait on the hook for people to be easily caught.
-Fake websites can be easily set up to look like the real sites, and emails can easily be sent which look as if they came from your bank.
+Emails can be compelling, made to look like they come from anyone, and with just enough bait on the hook to easily catch people.
+Fake websites are easy to set up and look like the real sites, and fake emails are easy to send, which can look as though they came from your bank.

-Using simulated phishing emails within an organisation for the purpose of testing employees’ security awareness, proved that even experienced information security professionals were susceptible to some phishing emails.
+Using simulated phishing emails within an organisation for testing employees’ security awareness proved that even experienced information security professionals were susceptible to some phishing emails.

 Here are some thoughts to prevent you from becoming the next victim:

 - Never reply to emails asking for passwords, PINs or other logon credentials.
 No legitimate business will ever ask for these details.
 Never give your password to anyone, regardless of the circumstances.

 - DO NOT open attachments unless you are 100% sure about the origin of the email

 - DO NOT click on links in emails.
 Always go directly to the real website and log in to your accounts in the usual way

 - Phishing emails often have poor spelling and grammar along with non-personal greetings such as ‘Dear customer’.
 However, if they obtained your name and email address from another source, personalised phishing emails will look more authentic.

 - DO NOT reply to any SPAM or Phishing emails.

 - Phishing emails will often create a sense of urgency.
 For example, if an offering is too good to be true, or a deal is only available for a short period, or the email informs you of account deactivation if you don’t log in within a specific timeframe.